Fabulous 4 Days in Lisbon Itinerary (2023)

 Make sure you stay hydrated and wear your good marine and reef safe sunscreen all day.

-This is your beach day.
 Do what you please.
-Take water breaks.
 Take breaks to grab food – you’ll find many places to stop for a bite along the beaches.

 Cascais is such a quaint town, it’s worth exploring.
 When you’re done with the beach, stroll through town to the 5th of October Square to Mirador Casa de Santa María for great picture taking.